serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

 Backups are very important, because at the moment Scaleway does not provide highly reliable hardware (no RAID disks, see [this thread](https://community.scaleway.com/t/i-have-questions-about-scaleway/891/2)).
 And to [make a snapshot](https://www.scaleway.com/docs/backup-your-data-with-snapshots/), you need to archive the instance (it takes few minutes), make the snapshot and launch the instance again, so there is a noticeable down-time period.
-So I used cront to backup files and databases to Amazon's S3.
+So I used cron to backup files and databases to Amazon's S3.

 Note: Scaleway has compatible to S3 storage, called [SIS](https://www.scaleway.com/features/sis/), but at the moment it is not available (at least in my account).
 When I try to create bucket from the command line it returns `S3 error: 400 (TooManyBuckets): You have attempted to create more buckets than allowed`.